-✓ Agreed a process to ensure victims of ASB related crime are referred via the single front door via Victim Care and Advice Service (VCAS).

-✓ A process in place within Force Communications to ensure ASB incidents are tagged for consideration of Community Peer Mentor support and a process agreed and in place to ensure victims of ASB related crime are referred via the single front door (via
+- ✓ Agreed a process to ensure victims of ASB related crime are referred via the single front door to the Victim Care and Advice Service (VCAS). - ✓ A process in place within Force Communications to ensure ASB incidents are tagged for consideration of Community Peer Mentor support and a process agreed and in place to ensure victims of ASB related crime are referred via the single front door (to the Victim Care and Advice Service (VCAS)), with additional support.